davidknight00/stockInfinity/deliverables/deliverable_2.md

 **Postconditions**: The investor would have a list of stocks to look further into.
 **Main Flow**:
 1. The investor searches by some heuristic.
-2. The investor can now interact with the stocks presented **Alternate flow**:
+2. The server provides a list of stocks based on the said heuristic.
+**Alternate flow**:
-3. The investor searches for something that isn’t known and is greeted by a can’t be found screen.
+3. The server searches for something that isn’t known and returns the can’t be found screen.

 **Use Case**: Survey Input